-I graduated with an MFA in 2008 and about $37,000 in debt from my master’s and undergrad programs combined.
-For the next few years, my student loans were a constant source of stress.
+I graduated with an MFA in 2008 and a loan balance of around $37,000 from my master’s and undergrad programs combined.
+For the next few years, my federal student loans were a constant source of stress.
 I felt like I wasn’t making any progress on them.
 I was on an income-based repayment plan and not even paying the full amount of interest due each month, and it felt like treading water financially.

 In about 2015, I decided that it was time to face down my student loans.
-Instead of making the minimum payments each month, I threw pretty much everything extra that I had at them.
+Instead of making the minimum payments each month, I made extra payments, following the debt snowball method.
 Finally, in the summer of 2018, all of my loans were paid off.
 I was completely debt-free.

 My next thought was: Now what?
 You hear a lot about the drama of paying off student loans, of the planning and sacrifices it takes.
+You hear about people consolidating or refinancing their student loans to save on interest or get lower monthly payments, and about people who qualify or hope to qualify for student loan forgiveness because they work in public service.
 What you don’t hear a lot about is what people do once they pay off their loans.

-Even loan service providers are pretty nonchalant about that final debt payment.
-My last payment barely got an acknowledgment from the service provider.
+Even student loan servicers are pretty nonchalant about that final debt payment.
+My last payment barely got an acknowledgment from the lender.
 I wasn’t expecting a party or a certificate, but I did think it would be a little more exciting.

 Maybe you’re like me, and you’ve recently made your last student loan payment.
-Or maybe you’re approaching the finish line and are starting to look toward the future to life after student loans.
+Or maybe you’re approaching the finish line of student loan repayment and are starting to look toward the future to life after student loan debt.
 What should you do with that extra money in your budget?

 First Things First: Find a Way to Mark the Moment